 Starship pilot Jace Vernon is forced to flee his home world after being framed for murder.
 He seeks justice, but a lovely S.I.N. agent gets in his way.
 The platinum-haired beauty counters his every move in the quest to clear his name.
 As he attempts to sway her to his cause, he doesn’t count on the personal consequences of success.

 Rookie assassin Silver Malloy refuses to abort her deadly mission even if it means killing the one man Jace needs alive to prove his innocence.
 The leader of Tyrone’s Marauders murdered her family and ended her career.
 She’s dedicated her life to getting revenge, and now she finally has the chance.
 She won’t let a wanted criminal get in her path.
 But as Jace’s charms melt the barriers around her heart, she finds her resolve wavering.
 Should she help him win his case, even if it means failing her assignment and betraying her people?

 Best Book 2010 in Romantic SciFi/Fantasy at The Romance Reviews!

 Silver Serenade was originally published by The Wild Rose Press.
-This updated Author’s Edition has added bonus material.
-Now available for Pre-Order.
+This updated Author’s Edition contains added bonus materials.